robertlestak/402/README.md

 ### Resource Claims

 `402` operates an a claims-based identity model.
 Servers / sites / resources can specify claims are broad or as granular as desired.
+This enables sites to require one set of claims to manage global access, and a more granular subset of claims to grant more specific access. `402` will issue a new token on each new payment.

+For each payment, `402` will set the token as a `Cookie` on the domain with the name `402_token`.
+Additionally, `402` will create a duplicate cookie with the name `402_token_[escaped base64 resource path]`.
+On request validation, `402` will first attempt to validate the most granular token before falling back to other configured tokens.

 ## Upstream Configuration